 The Solana ecosystem is a single layer blockchain offering fast transaction speeds of up to 65,000 transactions per second.
 In addition to this, Solana has attracted over 126 unique projects.
-Solana’s key differentiating feature is its use of Proof of History paired with Proof of Stake as a consensus mechanism instead of the more popular (energy intensive) Proof of Work consensus mechanism that Bitcoin and Ethereum are currently using on their respective networks.
+Solana’s key differentiating feature is its use of Proof of History paired with Proof of Stake as a consensus mechanism instead of the more popular (energy intensive) Proof of Work consensus mechanism that Bitcoin uses.
 A consensus mechanism is used to achieve the necessary agreement that the data being stored on the network is verified and correct.
 Solana’s aim is to enable project creators to build high growth and high frequency blockchain applications along with furthering the democratisation of the world's financial system.

 Solana is a proof of stake network that uses a Proof of History mechanism to solve the issue of distributed networks not having a single trusted source of time.
 Validators on the network are required to constantly solve SHA256-based Verifiable Delay Functions (VDF).
 In essence, a VDF is solved in a specific order to produce a unique output that is then publicly verified on the network.
 This enables the network to be in agreeance on the timing and sequence of when events have occurred.